WebAssembly/stringref/proposals/stringref/Overview.md

   return)
 ```

-Using `string.measure_wtf8 utf8` ensures that the encoded string is a
+Using `string.measure_utf8` ensures that the encoded string is a valid
-valid unicode scalar value sequence.
-How to handle invalid UTF-8 is up
+unicode scalar value sequence.
+How to handle invalid UTF-8 is up to the
-to the user; instead of `unreachable` we could throw an exception.
+user; instead of `unreachable` we could throw an exception.

+Note that in this case, the subsequent `string.encode_utf8` could just
+as well have been `string.encode_lossy_utf8` or `string.encode_wtf8`, as
+these instructions are all the same for strings that do not contain
+isolated surrogates, and we checked that there were none.

 If we meant to handle isolated surrogates, we could use
-`string.measure_wtf8 wtf8` instead.
+`string.measure_wtf8` instead.

 ### Stream over contents of string